Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Eligibility

 A degree in English with a B+ average at 300-level is the usual requirement for entry into 400-level English papers.
-However, Writing Revolutions also welcomes and encourages the enrolment of students with an equivalent background in other relevant disciplines, such as history, art history, film and media or the literature of a language other than English.
+However, Writing Revolutions also welcomes and encourages the enrolment of third-year English students and of students with an equivalent background in other relevant disciplines, such as history, art history, film and media or the literature of a language other than English.
+For all inquiries, please contact the paper convener in the first instance.

 Contact